Octagon Barn Center Construction Underway – Help Complete our Shared Vision Today

-The structural restoration of the Octagon Barn has been a community effort that has involved tremendous local support since 1996.
-Hundreds of volunteers donated thousands of hours, and many local businesses have helped with materials and construction expertise.
+The structural restoration of the Octagon Barn has involved tremendous local support from hundreds of volunteers who donated thousands of hours, and many local businesses have helped with materials and construction expertise.
 Today, we can proudly say that the century-old Octagon Barn structure has been saved from collapse.

 Built: Circa 1906 for dairy farming